CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 11. Do a little bit of lifting left, lifting right. to make sure bubbles in AIO Coolers goes up
 12. Remove the PSU cover, unpack anti-static protection, and install PSU
     - make sure fans is facing downside so that fans can poll fresh air to PSU

-13. Plug in and do cable post-management
+### cable management on PC case

-    - All cable management should be done just-in-time
+Notice: All cable management should be done just-in-time

-    - plug in all cables on the MoBo side
+1. plug in all cables on the MoBo side
    - usb 3.0, use 2.0
    - audios
    - usb c
-    - AIO Cooler fans
+2. AIO Cooler fans
    - goes to the AIO commander
-    - AIO Cooler pump
+3. AIO Cooler pump
    - thin one goes to AIO pump/CPU fan header
    - thick one goes to commander header
-    - AIO Cooler commander
+4. AIO Cooler commander
    - usb one goes to usb header in MoBo
    - thicker one goes to Sata female cable from PSU then Sata female cable goes to PSU
-    - Other fans
+5. Other fans
    - goes to the fan hub integrated in the MoBo
-    - Front Panel cables
+6. Front Panel cables
    - follow the [video](https://youtu.be/PXaLc9AYIcg?t=2978) or the screenshot below
-    - 24 pin MoBo cable
+7. 24 pin MoBo cable
-    - EPS (CPU) cable (both cable)
+8. EPS (CPU) cable (both cable)
 ![front panel pins](Screenshot%202021-08-16%20180348.png)

+### final installation

-14. Install GPU and connect its wires
+1. Install GPU and connect its wires
    - when connecting the PCIe cables, don't use these pigtails.
 Instead, use all 3 PCIe cables and leave these pigtails alone
-15. Install GPU supporter
+2. Install GPU supporter
-16. Install MoBo WiFi
+3. Install MoBo WiFi

 ## Phase - after build